davegreen/shadowGroupSync/README.md

 > ./shadowGroupSync.ps1 -file 'C:\path\to\csv'

+### Recomendation

+If running as a scheduled task, it is recommended to use a service account with limited privleges to the domain.
+The following steps should produce the desired results:

+1. Create a service account (i.e. `svcShadowGroups`)
+  * Set a secure password that does not expire
+2. Add the account to a `Service Accounts` security group
+3. Add the account to a `Group Operators` security group
+  * Give this group `Create/Delete Groups` permission to desired areas
+  * Also give `List, Read, Write, Delete` permission to `Descendant Groups`
+4. Add Group Policy to relevant servers/computers to allow `Run as` permissions
+  * Under `Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignment`:
+  * Configure `Logon as a batch job` and 'Logon as a service' to include `Service Accounts`
+  * It is also recommended to include Administrators and Backup Operators
+5. Create a scheduled task on a server or computer
+  * `Change User or Group` to service acconut
+  * Run whether the user is logged on or not
+  * Set triggers for desired schedule
+  * Create an action to call .bat file

 ### Note
 If you are using this script with child domains, you may need to change the GroupScope of created shadow groups to Universal.